-A crimping tool is a device used to conjoin two pieces of metal by deforming one or both of them in a way that causes them to hold each other.
+A crimping tool is a device used to conjoin two pieces of metal by deforming one or both of them to hold each other.
 The result of the tool's work is called a crimp.
-A good example of crimping is the process of affixing a connector to the end of a cable.
-For instance, network cables and phone cables are created using a crimping tool (shown below) to join the RJ-45 and RJ-11 connectors to the both ends of either phone or Cat 5 cable.
+An example of crimping is affixing a connector to the end of a cable.
+For instance, network cables and phone cables are created using a crimping tool (shown below) to join RJ-45 and RJ-11 connectors to both ends of phone or Cat 5 cable.

 How does it work?

 To use this crimping tool, each wire is first placed into the connector.
-Once all the wires are in the jack, the connector with wires are placed into the crimping tool, and the handles are squeezed together.
-Crimping punctures the plastic connector and holds each of the wires, allowing for data to be transmitted through the connector.
+Then, the connector with wires are placed into the crimping tool, and the handles are squeezed together.
+Crimping punctures the plastic connector and holds each of the wires, allowing data to transmit through the connector.